 We can expect more traditional banking institutions to implement automated systems for day-to-day tasks such as back-office services and customer support.
 For example, any financial institution can get rid of data entry tasks by implementing Optical Character Recognition (OCR) systems.
 Banks are also introducing Robotic Process Automation (RPA) that can help implement error-free automation.
 That shapes a new image of the finance industry.

-With the rise in digital banking users, a bank cannot afford to have faulty server downtime.
+With the rise of digital banking users, a bank cannot afford to have faulty server downtime.
 Even a few minutes can destroy the reputation and goodwill they created over decades.
 For example, the State Bank of India's system outage resulted in major revenue losses for the bank.
 More than 16,000 financial transactions take place on the platform every hour, so every minute counts.

 These technical glitches have raised many concerns about the reputation and credibility of the institution.
 Thus, banks need to invest considerable time and money to ensure that their systems are always functioning error-free.

 Banks and theft have a parallel relationship.
-With newer digital banking products and services, customers are now more exposed to the threat of losing money.
+With newer online banking products and services, customers are now more exposed to the threat of losing money.
 Cybersecurity is now becoming a major consumer demand for any digital bank.

 According to a recent survey by CSIweb: